Choosing a Law Firm Marketing Agency

 Marketing is the process of reaching an audience, supplying that audience with whatever it takes to gain their trust, then providing that audience with a compelling offer, in order to convert what was originally a complete stranger, into a paying client.

 Agencies can accomplish these goals by a variety of methods.
-The methods used to accomplish these goals will depend on the industry, current market, and your budget.
-But regardless of the strategy used, efforts should constantly be measured for success and optimized for performance.
+The methods used to accomplish these goals will depend on the industry, the current market, and your budget.
+But regardless of the law firm marketing strategies used, efforts should constantly be measured for success and optimized for performance.

 Ok.
 So, what?